Capgemini-Korea-Public/CT-Scan-Analyzer/README.md

 ### Result Postprocessing

-For "analyze": Directly outputs the text result.
+For "**diagnose**": Directly outputs the text result.

-For "rotate" and "scaleup": Parses the JSON output to extract command parameters.
+For "**rotate**" and "scaleup": Parses the JSON output to extract command parameters.

 ### Command Execution